winningproduct/learn-portal/content/5-build/08-technical-debt-mgt.md

 ---

 ## Why
 Technical debt is a form of accumulated bugs or technical shortcuts used during development.
-This should be managed during the product life cycle.
-This does not imply that there should be zero technical debt.
+This should be managed during the product life cycle.However it doesn't mean there should be zero technical debt.
 This is more about managing product code deficiencies in a more effective manner that add value to business & product.

 ## How